Are 30,000 children really ‘trafficked’ in South Africa every year? The claim exaggerates the problemComments 6

 What is human trafficking?

 South Africa is a signatory to the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children.
 As a signatory, South Africa is required to address human trafficking as a crime and make it punishable by law.
-In July this year, South African president Jacob Zuma signed the Prevention and Combating of Trafficking in Persons Bill into law.
+In July 2013, South African president Jacob Zuma signed the Prevention and Combating of Trafficking in Persons Bill into law.
 The bill lists three requirements that have to be met for human trafficking to have occurred:

 - A person has to be delivered, recruited, transported, transferred, harboured, sold, exchanged or leased within or across the borders of South Africa.